Markoudstaal/node-red-contrib-discord-advanced/README.md

 ## Nodes

-node-red-contrib-discord-advanced gives you access to three nodes:
+node-red-contrib-discord-advanced gives you access to four nodes:

 * discordMessage is a node with no inputs and one output allowing you to receive notifications of incoming messages.
 * discordSendMessage is a node with one input and no outputs allowing you to send and edit messages in a Discord channel or to a user.